The Sky Crawlers: Innocent Aces: Story

-Set in an alternate history, the game follows the journeys and tribulations of a group of young fighter pilots involved in aerial dogfighting using propeller-driven fighter planes.
+Set in an alternate history, the game follows the journeys and tribulations of a group of young fighter pilots involved in aerial dogfighting using World War II-esque propeller-driven fighter planes.
 Although the world is at peace, in order to ease the tension of a populace accustomed to war and aggression, private corporations contract fighter pilots to stage combat operations against each other for show across the skies of central Europe, with various place names in Japanese.

 In the game players control Lynx, a rookie pilot who joins a team of privately contracted pilots, the Sky Crawlers.
 The first mission, he joins the Rostock ace air force team, the Cougar Squad, which includes Captain Mutsuga Yamazaki and the hot-blooded Masami Kaida.
 The squad is managed by Colonel Kayaba.
 The first mission involves destroying enemy jamming aircraft in a war with rival corporation Lautern.
 Following the success of this mission, Cougar Squad is deployed to Ubasama, to rendezvous with new additions to the Squad, revealed to be kildren, artificial human clones who stay young indefinitely and are immune to everything except violence.
 Among these new recruits are Maumi Orishina, a female kildren who later becomes obsessed with fighting Lynx, and Ko Ukumori, an elitist pilot who has strong views on the strong and the weak.
 Soon after this, Cougar Squad is sent to Kiriki, to defend the production site of a new flying battleship, Wolfram.
 Several Cougar Squad pilots are killed in this operation, including at least two Kildren who are re-cloned under new names.
 Captain Yamasaki sacrifices himself to defend Ukumori from an unexpected Lautern attack over the Yaura river later on in a battle coordinated with other Rostock bases.
 Then Lynx is made Captain of Cougar Squad, renamed Cheetah Squad, by Tochika Mozume, Rostock's Deputy Chief of Intelligence, while Kayaba is reassigned to another base.